 If for some reason you have a trail pass and do not need to purchase one through us, please pay for a trail pass, then tell the bus captain that you have a pass and need a refund.
 You must also notify crosscountry@hpsc.ca by Wednesday at 6pm (the registration deadline).
 Please note that we are organizing activities for a large group.
 If there is the odd time that you have a pass, that is ok.
 But it is not acceptable to pay for your own pass every trip.

 Yes, you can take free ski lessons from highly qualified instructors on every trip.
 Click here for more information on lessons and our ski school.
 To learn more about the various cross-country techniques, click here for our guide.
-You will sign up for lessons during online registration.
+You sign up for lessons during online registration (with the exception of our classic beginner's series - see below for more information on special programs).

 HPSC offers both classic and skate levels from absolute beginner to advanced.
 We have 5 levels for both classic and skate.
 These are explained here.
 Do your best to estimate your level when you register.
 On the bus, an instructor will chat with you about your experience and skill level and place you in the appropriate class.